opensafely-core/airlock/docs/how-tos/edit-file-on-request.md

 ![Changed file directory view](../screenshots/multiselect_update.png)

 To update a file, [navigate to the workspace](view-workspace-files.md).
 Files can be updated from the file view or the directory view.
+Note that the updated file has changed colour in this tree view as it is now the selected file.

 ![Changed file view](../screenshots/file_update.png)